 Short-term loans come in small amounts and are often payable within a few months.
 You may find it useful if you need to cover a one-time expense, like a flat tire, or pay a few bills before your next paycheck.
 Many lenders offer these products even if you don’t have perfect credit, and borrowing costs aren’t too high since they don’t give you a ton of time to repay the loan.

 Another credit card alternative worth considering is a peer-to-peer loan.
 They’re offered by individuals who are looking to earn more on their money than they’d get with a traditional savings account that pays a measly return.
-You can find these loans through matching services that identify individuals that may be willing to lend to you based on their lending criteria.
+You can find these loans through matching services that identify people who may be willing to lend to you based on their lending criteria.

 If your credit score is too low to qualify for other credit card alternatives or if you don’t have a credit score, consider a guarantor loan.
 You’ll apply with a friend or relative who will also act as your guarantor.
 Be mindful that if you default on the loan payments, they become responsible for the outstanding balance.

-Some financial institutions offer arranged overdraft protection on checking accounts.
-This feature lets you overdraw your account up to a certain amount and bring it current by a certain time frame without incurring penalties.
+Some financial institutions offer arranged overdraft protection on your checking account.
+This feature lets you overdraw your bank account up to a certain amount and bring it current by a certain time frame without incurring penalties.
 You’ll likely be assessed interest in using this service, though, so inquire about the costs before signing up.

 Payday and title loans should only be used as a last resort once you’ve exhausted all other options.
-Payday loans of up to $500 are available in most states, but they come with exorbitant interest rates and are typically due on your next payday.
+Payday loans of up to $500 are available in most states with no credit check, but they come with exorbitant interest rates and are typically due on your next payday.
+Some lenders also offer payday loans as an expensive line of credit that’s accessible on an as-needed basis.
 Title loans are secured and costly and put you at risk of losing your collateral if you fall behind on the loan payments.

 How to Choose Between Credit Card Alternatives